Constraining the AGN luminosity function from JWST with the X-ray Background: X-Ray Background from JWST measurements of AGN LF

 The quasar UV LF at $z \sim 4-11$ compiled from the JWST ERO, PEARLS and CEERS surveys \citep[][]{matthee2023, maiolino2023, harikane2023, greene2023} all indicate faint-end values of about a factor of 10 above those expected from extrapolating the fits in the literature (as shown in Fig. \ref{fig:uvlf} for the case of the UV LF measured at rest wavelength 1450 \AA\ at $z \sim 5$).

-We can use the measurements of \citet{harikane2023} along with the best-fitting quasar SED to scale the luminosity in the X-ray regime with that observed in the 912 \AA\ waveband \citep{shen2020}.
-To do this, we compare the inferred emissivities $\epsilon_{912}$ at four representative redshifts from the results of the JWST \citep{harikane2023} to the best-fitting form of \citet{shen2020}:
+We can use the measurements of \citet{harikane2023} { together with the inferences of \citet{haardt2015} to predict the unresolved XRB from the JWST emissivity in the 912 \AA\ wave band.
+As an intermediate step, we compare the inferred emissivities $\epsilon_{912}$ from the results of the JWST \citep{harikane2023} to the best-fitting form of \citet{shen2020}:}

 where $\epsilon_0 = 10^{24.108}$ ergs s$^{-1}$ Hz$^{-1}$ Mpc$^{-3}$, $a = 5.865$, $b = 0.731$, $c = 3.055$, $d = 15.60$.
 This function is shown in the $z = \{4,7\}$ regime by the blue solid line in Fig. \ref{fig:epsilon912}, compared to the JWST measurements shown by the black line.\footnote{Note that the \citet{shen2020} results assume a 100\% escape fraction, while those of \citet{harikane2023} assume 50\%.
-Hence, the results from \citet{harikane2023} have been scaled by factor 2 for comparison on the same plot.} The integral under this curve, weighted by the redshift-dependent factor $c/[H(z)(1+z)^2]$ from \eq{reddep}, is proportional to the unresolved X-ray background implied by the corresponding measurement. \citet{haardt2015} inverted the above analysis to set an upper limit on the (assumed constant for $z > 5$) comoving emissivity at 912 \AA\ which, along with a quasar SED model consistent with \citet{shen2020}, saturates the unresolved X-ray background measured by \citet{moretti2012}.\footnote{The normalization of this unresolved component [which is used to set the upper limit on the emissivity by \citet{haardt2015}] is found to be consistent with later measurements \citep[e.g.,][]{cappelluti2017}.} This is shown by the dashed red horizontal line in Fig. \ref{fig:epsilon912}.
+Hence, the results from \citet{harikane2023} have been scaled by factor 2 for comparison on the same plot.} { As can be seen from \eq{ixrb}, the integral under the emissivity curve, weighted by the redshift-dependent factor $c/[H(z)(1+z)^2]$ from \eq{reddep}, is proportional to the unresolved XRB implied by the corresponding UV measurement}.

+\citet{haardt2015} inverted the above analysis to set an upper limit on the (assumed constant for $z > 5$) comoving emissivity at 912 \AA\ which, along with an X-ray and UV spectral indices consistent with { current data \citep{ueda2014, masters2012} including corrections for obscured sources}, saturates the unresolved XRB measured by \citet{moretti2012}.\footnote{The normalization of this unresolved component [which is used to set the upper limit on the emissivity by \citet{haardt2015}] is found to be consistent with later measurements \citep[e.g.,][]{cappelluti2017}.} This is shown by the dashed red horizontal line in Fig. \ref{fig:epsilon912}.

-The X-ray background expected from the JWST is shown by the black solid line in Fig. \ref{fig:xrb}.
-This is about an order of magnitude higher than the constraints from using the {\it Swift} XRT and {\it Chandra} observations \citep{moretti2012}.
+{ Measuring the area under the curve of the JWST emissivity (shown by the black jagged line in Fig. \ref{fig:epsilon912}), weighted by the redshift-dependent factor (see discussion following \eq{reddep}) and comparing it to that under the red dashed line weighted by the same factor, allows us to predict the enhancement in the unresolved XRB expected from the JWST}.
+This is shown by the black solid line in Fig. \ref{fig:xrb}, and found to be about an order of magnitude higher than the constraints from using the {\it Swift} XRT and {\it Chandra} observations \citep{moretti2012}.